R-Lum/Luminescence/cran-comments.md

 ## Other notes or warnings

-* winbuilder return the note "Possibly mis-spelled words in DESCRIPTION: deconvolution (42:38)".
-The word is correctly spelled.
+* *winbuilder* (oldrel and stable) returned the note "Possibly mis-spelled words in DESCRIPTION: deconvolution (42:38)".
+The word is spelled correctly.

+* *winbuilder* (devel) returned a note on the package size.
+There is nothing we can do anymore for the moment.

+## Reverse dependency checks

+Reverse depends 4: all OK.

 ## Test environments
 * local macOS High Sierra 10.13.3, Xcode 9.2, R-devel